rishavdps99/picSearchApp/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This purpose of this project was to work with an external API.
+I have used the pixabay API for fetching images.

 ## Available Scripts